iamlohit/ShellShocked/README.md

 ## Exercise 18:
 Modify the previous script so that it uses a logging function.
 Additionally tag each syslog message with "randomly" and include the process ID.
 Generate 3 random numbers.

+# Topic: Debugging

+## Exercise 19:
+Write a shell script that exit on error and displays commands as they will execute, including all expansions and substitutions.
+Use 3 ls commands in your script.
+Make the first one succeed, the second one fail, and the third one succeed.
+If you are using the proper options, the third ls command will not be executed.

+## Exercise 20:
+Modify the previous exercise so that script continues, even if an error occurs.
+This time all three ls commands will execute.